frctl/fractalite/packages/core/README.md

-## @frctl/core
+## @frctl/fractalite-core

-Core compiler, middleware and renderer modules for Fractal.
+Core compiler, middleware and renderer modules for the Fractalite prototype.